 Computer-based Testing Services

 Manager: vacant, customer service manager – search in progress, Interim: Elizabeth Hinkle-Turner, 940-565-4808, Sage Hall, Room 338C

 The Sage Hall Computer-Based Testing Center is available for professors of courses needing computerized testing in support of distance, blended or face-to-face classes.
 Assessment and testing are cornerstones of academic success.
 UNT actively supports faculty in the assessment of student learning and the Sage Hall Computer-Based Testing Center plays a strong role in this.
 The center provides an opportunity for secure, high stakes computer-based testing of large groups of students.
 The CBTC also provides instructors of UNT’s high-enrollment courses with robust opportunities for assessment while also supporting smaller courses, certification testing, and training sessions.

-Exam and Research Data Services is responsible for research data entry and automated scanning services for test scoring and course evaluations.
+Exam and Research Data Services is responsible for automated exam form scoring and research data entry/scanning and compilation.

 The UIT Desktop Services team members support the goals of the university by facilitating a technical environment that enhances learning, research and testing through the use of technology.
 Team members provide technical management for the Discovery Park computer classrooms, Mobile Testing Services, UIT Computer Workshop in Sage Hall, Room 154, and Sage Hall Computer-Based Testing Center in Room 330C.
 The team also provides monitoring of server, application and network resources and provides management services and tools for Microsoft© desktops, laptops and servers and Apple© desktops, servers and mobile devices.